Bowling Lane Dimensions (Home Bowling Lane Included)

 It’s really breakpoint control when you’re throwing shots down the lane.
 It’s easy to tell where your bowling ball is because you have some breakpoint markings that will help you guide along the way.

-Lanes are usually 60 feet from the foul line to the headpin.
+Wood Lanes or Synthetic Lanes, Bowling Lanes are usually 60 feet from the foul line to the headpin of a pin deck.

 Approximately 41.5 feet wide from gutter to gutter.